Common mist frog: Distribution and habitat

 The common mist frog can be found throughout the Wet Tropics of Queensland, from north of Ingham to the Big Tableland south of Cooktown, as well as from the Broadwater Creek National Park to Amos Bay, northern Queensland.
 The common mist frog inhabits the riparian zone of fast-flowing streams in rainforests and wet sclerophyll forests of eastern tropical North Queensland.
 They are found primarily along rainforest streams, near riffles, cascades, and waterfalls, as well as in wet sclerophyll forests.
 They have been observed perching on vegetation, rocks, logs, and roots along streams.
 During the day, they can also be found in piles of leaves beside flowing streams.
 They also have been found inhabiting similar streamside microhabitats outside of rainforests.

-The common mist frog formerly inhabited areas from sea level to mountainous areas reaching an elevation of 1200 meters.
-Since 1990 however, the mist frog can no longer be found above 600 meters and is rare in habitats above 400 meters elevation.
-The common mist frog's area of occupancy has now been restricted to approximately 6000 square kilometers in total.
+The common mist frog formerly inhabited areas from sea level to mountainous areas reaching an elevation of 1200 m.
+Since 1990 however, the mist frog can no longer be found above 600 m and is rare in habitats above 400 m elevation.
+The common mist frog's area of occupancy has now been restricted to approximately 6000 km2 in total.